-Program Minimum High School Requirements Other Requirements Bachelor of Arts in Communication - Advertising and Integrated Marketing Communications Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in Bachelor of Arts in Communication - Digital Media and Journalism Minimum Overall average score: 60% English Language or5.0 in Academic IELTS/Equivalent.
-Bachelor of Arts in Communication - Public Relations Bachelor of Arts in Psychology (English) Bachelor of Arts in Creative Industries Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • Minimum Overall average score: 75% English Language Proficiency Requirement Minimum of 1250 Score in EmSAT in English Language or 5.5 in Academic IELTS/Equivalent.

-Program Minimum High School Requirements Other Requirements Bachelor of Science in Public Health - Environmental Health Management Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • Minimum Overall average score: 60% Requirement • Minimum of 1100 Score in EmSAT in Bachelor of Science in Public Health - Health Administration Minimum of B2 in Mathematics; or Minimum of 700 score in EmSAT in Mathematics; or Equivalent.
+Program Minimum High School Requirements Other Requirements Bachelor of Arts in Communication - Advertising and Integrated Marketing Communications Bachelor of Arts in Communication - Digital Media and Journalism Bachelor of Arts in Communication - Public Relations Bachelor of Arts in Psychology (English) Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum Overall average score: 60% Requirement Minimum of 1100 Score in EmSAT in Bachelor of Arts in Creative Industries Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE:Minimum Overall average score: 75% Requirement Minimum of 1250 Score in EmSAT in Bachelor of Science in Public Health - Environmental Health Management Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE:Minimum Overall average score: 60% Requirement Minimum of 1100 Score in EmSAT in Bachelor of Science in Public Health - Health Administration Minimum of B2 in Mathematics; or Minimum of 700 score in EmSAT in Mathematics; or Equivalent.
 Science Requirement Minimum of B2 in one Science subject (Biology, Chemistry, or Physics).
 Bachelor of Arts in Applied Sociology (Arabic) Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: English Language Proficiency Requirement • Minimum of 950 Score in EmSAT in Bachelor of Arts in Psychology (Arabic) Minimum Overall average score: 60% Higher/Senior Secondary Certificate.
-Submission of school transcript of grades 10 and 12 4.5 in Academic IELTS/Equivalent.
+Submission of school transcript of grades 10 and 12 • 4.5 in Academic IELTS/Equivalent.